catlomao/jps/README.md

 ```
 if you want to use katakana only
 # 2. Source code
-- again you can download the py file or source code in the release section
+- again you can download the py file or source code in the main branch
 ### run it
 ```konsole
 python jps.py